raphamorim/raphamorim.github.com/_posts/2024-12-16-joining-charm.md

 --

-Three years ago, to be precise Oct 2021, I started Rio Terminal because I wanted to learn Rust and wanted to have a project that I would use in my daily life.
+Two years ago, to be precise Oct 2022, I started Rio Terminal because I wanted to learn Rust and wanted to have a project that I would use in my daily life.
 I always loved terminals and thought well why not?
 Truth is that, was such a good investment of my time, not only did I learn Rust but I also met tons of great people and learned that I didn't know anything about how a terminal works.

 Time flies like crazy, during Rio development I learned a lot about how a terminal works and user interfaces on terminals (TUI), also got to know different terminal maintainers, TUI libraries, and TUI maintainers... ok I think you got it already.
 I was completely immersed in the terminal world.